rajforsure/focus-funnel-API/README.md

 # 🚀 FocusFunnel API – Break Down Tasks Into Mini-Steps

-> A smart productivity API that helps you deconstruct broad or vague tasks into clear, actionable mini-steps — like having a digital project manager at your fingertips!
+> A smart productivity API that helps you deconstruct broad or vague tasks into clear, actionable mini-steps, it's like having a digital project manager at your fingertips!

 ## 🌟 Overview